Simulating Human-like Daily Activities with Desire-driven Autonomy: Case Study for in Outdoor Environment

 \subsection{the distribution of action categories}

-As can be seen from the chart, other models are concentrated on a few specific categories or lack behaviors in certain categories.
-In contrast, our model shows a more balanced distribution of categories.
+As shown in Figure~\ref{fig:barchart}, other models were concentrated on a few specific categories or exhibited limited behaviors in certain categories.
+In contrast, our model demonstrated a more balanced distribution across categories.